krishnil/Project/README.md

 (https://www.kaggle.com/austinreese/craigslist-carstrucks-data).
 The data was in a csv file of size 1.42GB with 25 attributes and over 500,00 entries.
 It contained every used vehicle entry in the United States from Craigslist.com.
-Irrelevant attributes were dropped: Entries with zero and missing values were removed and only entries with Toyota Tacomas were kept
+Irrelevant attributes were dropped: Entries with zero and missing values were removed and only entries with Toyota Tacomas were kept.

 ## Machine Learning

 The model was trained by 80% of the data, the rest 20% was tested using the model’s default scoring function.
 The Gradient Boosting Regressor was trained with other machine learning models.
-The most accurate model was the GBR with the accuracy score of 86.73% It can be trained in the models.py file.
+The most accurate model was the GBR with the accuracy score of 86.73%.
+It can be trained in the models.py file.
 There are inputs available in the home page for the factors and specification of the vehicle which will be used by the model to estimate the price of the vehicle.